GALAS LGBTQ+ Armenian Society

 GALAS LGBTQ+ Armenian Society (formerly Gay and Lesbian Armenian Society) is one of the first LGBTQIA+ rights non-governmental organizations founded by Armenian Americans.
 GALAS was founded in 1998 and is headquartered in West Hollywood, California.
 Its mission is to serve and support the needs of lesbian, gay, bisexual, transgender and queer individuals of Armenian descent, to promote their human rights protection, and to advocate for the change of public policy around LGBTQ+ issues.

 Organization

 GALAS is a 501(c)(3) non-profit organization.
 GALAS runs various programs and provides a wide range of services to members of the LGBT community, including emergency response, mental health resources, cultural events, and educational resources.

 Leadership

-As of 2023, GALAS' Board of Directors, which is the governing body for the organization, includes:
+GALAS' Board of Directors is the governing body of the organization.